 Dedworth Road, Dedworth, Berkshire

-The church is a conventional building for its time and was designed to provide good-sized accommodation quickly and relatively cheaply.
+A conventional building for its time, designed to provide good-sized accommodation quickly and relatively cheaply.
 The exterior is plainly handled and the main efforts are concentrated on the interior.
 This is brightly lit from the west window.
 The decorative focus is the panelling on the east wall and the canopy over the altar.

 The building is oriented south so all directions given are liturgical.